 Cut out the rendering time

-One of the main benefits of utilising a game engine for the development of content is the rendering times.
+One of the main benefits of utilizing a game engine for the development of content is the rendering times.

 Traditional 3D content production, using the likes 3DS Max, Maya or After Effects, comes with its own set of problems.
 While the power of these applications is undeniable, for some things it’s just not needed.